iamandrewcanil/iamandrewcanil/README.md

 - 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning B.Tech CSE ( Cyber Security )
 - 💞️ I’m looking to collaborate on any good project in my domains
-- 📫 Reach out and follow me via LinkedIn!
+- 📫 Reach out and follow me via LinkedIn, Instagram, X and Medium!
 - ⚡ Fun fact: Ur a genius if you can get stuff done!